cwerm/npmify/README.md

 # npmify

 Are you sick and tired of wrangling with an aging code base?
-Did you too once bask in the sun when Bower was one of the most popular package managers?
+Did you too once bask in the sun when Bower was one of the most popular package managers but never quite moved on?
 Do you wish there was an easier way to crawl through your endless list of old dependencies to see if you can painlessly convert them over to your `package.json`?
 Well you're in for a treat.

 `npmify` is a command-line utility that takes your weathered `bower.json` file and checks each dependency against Npm's package registry to conveniently give you a list of all outdated and unsupported packages you'd like to convert over.